edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

 # Fetching the Mail

-In the past I&rsquo;ve tried [offlineimap](https://github.com/OfflineIMAP/offlineimap) but it&rsquo;s slow when you have to pull down years and years of email.
-So I first started with [mbsync](https://wiki.archlinux.org/index.php/Isync)(I&rsquo;ve used the arch wiki because it explains more than the actual documentation in my opinion).
+In the past I've tried [offlineimap](https://github.com/OfflineIMAP/offlineimap) but it's slow when you have to pull down years and years of email.
+So I first started with [mbsync](https://wiki.archlinux.org/index.php/Isync)(I've used the arch wiki because it explains more than the actual documentation in my opinion).

 To get that set up: